Doctor Information: DVLA D4 Medicals

 Is there any follow up work to do?

 None.
 The beauty of driver medicals is that they are a one visit consultation, there isn’t a report to complete afterwards.
 The only time you would need to follow up an appointment is if there was an error on the form.
-This is why we charge £50, the driver leaves with the form and doesn’t need to see you again for 5 years.
+This is why we charge £55, the driver leaves with the form and doesn’t need to see you again for 5 years (or 1 depending on age).

 What does the Doctor need to be able to perform a medical?